 Aloe vera is a cheap alternative to makeup primer.
 It creates a base for your makeup to keep your foundation in place, with the added benefit of moisturizing your skin.
-Here are more incredible uses for aloe vera.

 Use deodorant to blot oily skin

 If your skin is getting shiny and you don’t have blotting paper, a stick of deodorant can work in a pinch.
 Dab a bit on your finger, then gently apply it to your T-zone to make your skin look more matte.
-These are other weird ways to use deodorant.

 Use lip balm for frizzy hair

 You might not lug hair products around with you, but chances are you’ve got a lip balm in your bag.
 If pieces of hair just won’t stay in place, dab a little lip balm on your palms or fingers, then rub it over the unruly spots for a little maintenance.
-Here are tricks for preventing frizzy hair in the first place.

 Use mascara to touch up roots

 If your grays are poking through and you can’t get in for a new coloring job yet, cover roots with mascara if you have dark hair.